Canon 1300D vs Olympus E-M10 II

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 II emerges as the winner of the match-up (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 II is the clear winner of the contest (16 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1300D vs Olympus E-M10 II